LukePappa/myOS/t.md

-The direct apprehension of absolute truth, which is itself beyond words, is possible through adherence to the single meditative instruction: "Be."
+The direct apprehension of absolute truth, which is itself beyond words, is attainable through the bare act of existence itself.